rikblok/treehouse/content/research/notes/replicator_kinetics.md

 +++
 date = '2025-02-04T11:30:01-08:00'
 draft = false
-title = 'Blok (2013) Replicator Kinetics'
+title = 'Replicator Kinetics (2013)'
-summary = 'Deriving the replicator equation from birth-death processes' weight = -20130712 bibFile = "bib-zotero-better-cson.json"
+summary = 'Here I explore several possible systems of reactions that yield evolutionary dynamics consistent with the replicator equation.
+They are also useful for studying finite, structured populations.' weight = -20130712 bibFile = "bib-zotero-better-cson.json"
 +++